 In our current world, the Washington Post might know that your are a subscriber if you have home delivery, though of course you could still pick up the paper at a newsstand.
 But the world created by this legislation will be very different.
-The reason for this is that copyright exists at a much higher level of specificity

 The reason for this is that copyright exists at a much higher level of specificity than the purchase information that might generally be known to businesses.
 A copyright attaches to a single article, a single photograph, a single piece of music.
-It is one thing to say that you are a subscriber to Sports Illustrated, quite another to know that you read articles on gymnastics, but not football, look at pictures of swimmers but not boxers.
+It is one thing to say that you are a subscriber to Sports Illustrated, quite another to know that you read articles on gymnastics, but not football, look at pictures of swimmers but not boxers